prof-tallman/codepuzzles/cybersecurity/caesar_shift_cipher/README.md

 ## Constraints ##
 Additional assumptions and constraints are listed below.
 * Although this cipher can be used for any alphabet-based language, it is reasonable to restrict your code to a single language such as English.
+* Assume that the user will enter mixed-case text.
+That is, it might include lower-case and upper-case letters.

 ## Examples ##
 Here are a few sample runs for the final program.